-- 2. In the MyDocument class implementation file, synthesize the new properties and release them in the dealloc method. - 3.
-In Interface Builder, make the connections as appropriate-connect the File's Owner's new managerPopup outlet to the pop-up menu, and the managersArrayController outlet to the Employees array controller that provides the content for the pop-up menu. - 4.
-In Interface Builder, select the Auto Rearrange Content check box in the attributes inspector for the managers array controller. - 5.
-In the MyDocument class, implement a windowControllerDidLoadNib: method that sets an array of sort descriptors (actually an array containing a single sort descriptor) for the managers array controller:
+- 2. In Interface Builder, import the header into the MyDocument nib file, and make the connections as appropriate-connect the File's Owner's new managerPopup outlet to the pop-up menu, and the managersArrayController outlet to the Employees array controller that provides the content for the pop-up menu. - 3.
+In the MyDocument class, implement a windowControllerDidLoadNib: method.
+This method does two things: - a.
+It sets an array of sort descriptors (actually an array containing a single sort descriptor) for the managers array controller; - b.
+It registers the document object as an observer of NSPopUpButtonWillPopUpNotification events posted by the manager pop-up menu.